dafny-lang/dafny/docs/OnlineTutorial/guide.md

 We find that this assertion fails.
 As far as Dafny knows, it is possible that `i` somehow became much larger than `n` at some point during the loop.
-All it knows after the loop exits (i.e. in the code after the loop) is that the loop guard failed, and the invariants hold.
+All it knows after the loop exits (i.e. in the code after the loop) is that the loop guard failed and the invariants hold.
 In this case, this amounts to `n <= i` and `0 <= i`.
 But this is not enough to guarantee that `i == n`, just that `n <= i`.
 Somehow we need to eliminate the possibility of `i`